 The Issue of Blades

 A circular saw, or any sort of electric saw, is meant to cut.
 That means blades have to be taken into consideration.
-With the best circular saws, you’ll have to consider:
+With circular saws, you’ll have to consider:

 - The size of the blade

 - The material that blades are made from